import time

 from pylops.optimization.leastsquares import regularized_inversion

-from pylops.utils.backend import to_numpy
+from pylops.utils.backend import get_array_module, to_numpy

 from pyproximal.proximal import L2